keiraz-hang/bluestamp-porftfolio/index.md

 -  led (for decoration. turns green when the arm rotates up and turns red when the arm rotates down.)
 -  snap switch (used to detect when the arm has returned to its original position, turning off the LED.)

-the useless machine works in this way: when the switch on top is flipped, the motor is activated using energy from the battery pack, which turns the LED on and makes it green. since the arm is attached to the motor spindle, the arm rotates up until it reverses the switch, whitch turns the LED red. the arm is then rotated down. when the arm goes back to its 'resting' position, it hits a snap switch on the bottom of the PCB, which turns off the LED.
+The useless machine works in this way: when the switch on top is flipped, the motor is activated using energy from the battery pack, which turns the LED on and makes it green.
+Since the arm is attached to the motor spindle, the arm rotates up until it reverses the switch, whitch turns the LED red and rotates the arm back down.
+When the arm goes back to its 'resting' position, it hits a snap switch on the bottom of the PCB, which turns off the LED.

 ## CHALLENGES

-this project was easy to make, given that the project instructions were detailed and easy to follow. the most challenging parts of creating the useless box were learning how to solder and getting the box of the useless box around its mechanisms. all in all, i enjoyed making this project. i have named the box "pablo box" due to how pablo (the arm) lives in the box.
+The most challenging parts of creating the useless box were learning how to solder and getting the box of the useless box around its mechanisms.
+All in all, I enjoyed making this project.
+I have named the box "pablo box" due to how pablo (the arm) lives in the box.

 ## NEXT STEPS

-my next step will be working on the final project that i chose: a weather indicator with IOT. it is a little container with a light that changes color based on the weather.
+My next step will be working on the final project that I chose: a weather indicator with IOT.
+It is a little jar with a light that changes color based on the weather.

 <!---
 # Schematics